PaddlePaddle/docs/doc/fluid/api_guides/low_level/program_en.rst

 In Fluid， :code:`Variable` can contain any type of value -- in most cases a LoD-Tensor.

 All the learnable parameters in the model are kept in the memory space in form of :code:`Variable` .
 In most cases, you do not need to create the learnable parameters in the network by yourself.
 Fluid provides encapsulation for almost common basic computing modules of the neural network.
-Taking the simplest full connection model as an example, calling :code:`fluid.layers.fc` directly creates two learnable parameters for the full connection layer, namely, connection weight (W) and bias, without explicitly calling :code:`variable` related interfaces to create learnable parameters.
+Taking the simplest full connection model as an example, calling :code:`fluid.layers.fc` directly creates two learnable parameters for the full connection layer, namely, connection weight (W) and bias, without explicitly calling :code:`Variable` related interfaces to create learnable parameters.

 =========
 Related API
 =========

-* A single neural network for user configuration is called :ref:`api_fluid_Program` .
+* A single neural network configured by the user is called :ref:`api_fluid_Program` .
 It is noteworthy that when training neural networks, users often need to configure and operate multiple :code:`Program` .
 For example,  :code:`Program` for parameter initialization, :code:`Program` for training,  :code:`Program` for testing, etc.

 * Users can also use :ref:`api_fluid_program_guard` with :code:`with` to modify the configured :ref:`api_fluid_default_startup_program` and :ref:`api_fluid_default_main_program` .

-* In Fluid，Block internal execution order is determined by control flow，such as :ref:`api_fluid_layers_IfElse` , :ref:`api_fluid_layers_While` and :ref:`api_fluid_layers_Switch` .
-For more information, please reference to： :ref:`api_guide_control_flow_en`
+* In Fluid，the execution order in a Block is determined by control flow，such as :ref:`api_fluid_layers_IfElse` , :ref:`api_fluid_layers_While` and :ref:`api_fluid_layers_Switch` .
+For more information, please refer to： :ref:`api_guide_control_flow_en`